JanneMattila/AzurePwshARMActionDemo/README.md

-# AzurePwshARMActionDemo
+# Azure PowerShell ARM template deployment using action demo

 Demo how to use Azure PowerShell GitHub action to deploy ARM template using PowerShell.